Seceventspen/Alternativesec/_posts/2017-08-04-Cracking-In-The-Cloud-With-Hashcat.md

 If Hashcat did run for the maximum 72hrs as noted when I ran the initial crack against it then I would have been charged $518.40….

 Basically you have to ask yourself if cracking that type of handshake would be worth it!
 Only you can judge the COST to BENEFIT ratio!!

+***Note: Since writing this we have came across another series of GPUs available to EC2 instances.
+So keep an eye out for 'Cracking in the Cloud with Hashcat Part 2'***

 ** Summary**